Tricky waste

 Unplug n' Drop Locations

-Unley Works Depot, 75 King William Road, Unley.
-Located inside the Depot site, only available Monday 7.30am - 3.30pm.
+Located inside the Depot site, and only available Monday 7.30am - 3.30pm (does not include public holidays).

-Using the Unplug n' Drop cages
+Using the Unplug n' Drop cage

 Electrical appliances are dismantled and the different components are sorted.
 Many of the materials, including glass, copper, plastics, metals and precious metals, are recovered for further processing and eventual use in the manufacture of new products.